develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 to serve as a core component of an AI solution, which is about mostly selecting the nearly best option but occasionally trying out a sub-optimal solution.

-### Applying Onion Random to Mimic Biased Dice
+### Applying Onion Random to Mimic Loaded Dice

-Let's implement something now that allows us to create the "biased dice" effect.
+Let's implement something now that allows us to create the "loaded dice" effect.
-I will call the following implementation "onion random" algorithm, because it justs creates a random number within given range, and then randomly splits the number into smaller numbers.
-Finally we get an outcome that is a random number biased toward zero end of the range.
+I will call the following implementation "onion random" algorithm, because it just creates a random number within given range between 0 and **initial_max_limit**, and then randomly limits the number again and again.
+Finally we get an outcome that is a random number that is more likely to be closer zero than the other end of the range.

 Since I like Ruby, I show my implementation in Ruby language:

 {% highlight ruby %}
-def onion_random(max_number_limit, bias_factor)
+def onion_random(initial_max_limit, bias_factor)
-  bias_factor.times.reduce(max_number_limit) { |split_random|
+  bias_factor.times.reduce(initial_max_limit) { |new_max_limit|
-    rand(split_random)
+    rand(new_max_limit)
   }
 end
 {% endhighlight %}